r-net-tools/inet.intel/README.md

 # inet.intel

-The goal of inet.intel is to ...
+The goal of inet.intel is to get updated internet threats as list of IOCs based on IP adresses, domains and URLs.

 ## Installation